tu-delft-library/planning_for_rdm/book/stage_1.md

 <br>

-## Visit the Checklist
+## Re-visit the Checklist
-Under Stage 1 of the checklist, add notes about your specific project:
+Add notes about your project under Stage 1 of the checklist:
-- write a detailed list of research objects that you will be collecting.
+- Write a detailed list of all the research objects (research data and supporting artefacts) that you plan to collect.
+- Add check marks on the checklist if you will be working with personal data, copyrighted data, or proprietary data.
+- If the information is applicable to your project, add notes with key takeaways about personal data, copyrighted data, or proprietary data.
-- circle
+-

 ## Stage 1: Check your understanding
 Check your understanding of key ideas in Stage 1: Planning for Research Ideas by answering these quiz questions: